chsbacon/open-data-challenge/README.md

 1. Run `jupyter notebook`
 2. Navigate to `src/model_runner.ipynb`
 3. Edit the date in the fourth cell
-4. Run the whole notebook
+4. Run the whole notebook by clicking `Kernel > Restart & Run all`

 ## Dependencies
 #### libraries